 The amount of spice mix you use is totally up to your personal preference.
-The original Wingstop recipe uses a small amount that adds just the right kick and flavor, but you can easily increase or decrease the spiciness by adjusting the quantity of spices you ad-in.
-Increase the amount if you want a spicier version or decrease it for a milder flavor.
+The original Wingstop recipe uses a small amount that adds just the right kick and flavor, but you can easily increase or decrease the spiciness by adjusting the quantity of spices you add in.

 Wingstop Cajun Fried Corn – A Delicious Sweet, Spicy Snack

 - 1 1/2 tsp garlic powder

 - 1 tsp dried oregano

 - 1/2 tsp dried thyme